Ducking-Games/godotons/README.md

 * Notes
     * Save/Load behavior may change
 * Known Issues
-    * Currently isn't deleting the zip archive files from user:// for some reason.
-Investigation is on going (TODO: write an issue and put it here)
     * Won't gracefully handle config schema changes.
 Need to implement some schema version or something to prevent it blowning up on Godoton addon updates.
     * Won't refresh on reimport, have to hit Load